Emblem of the Turkmen Soviet Socialist Republic: First revision

 In the Constitution of the Turkmen SSR that was created on October 6, 1926 and approved by the 2nd All-Turkmen Congress of Soviets on April 1, 1927, the coat of arms is described in Article 82:

 Second revision

-By the decree of the Central Executive Committee of the USSR on 1927 the inscriptions on the coat of arms were changed from Arabic letters to Latin letters. the motto in the Turkmen language on it should be: "BYTIN JER JYZINIꞐ PROLETARLARЬ, BIRLEŞIꞐ!".
-There was another addition in the lower part of the coat of arms between the shield and the frame, which is the abbreviation "T.S.Ş.Ç" for Tyrkmenistan Sotsialist Şuralar Çemhurijeti.
+By the decree of the Central Executive Committee of the USSR on 1927 the inscriptions on the coat of arms were changed from Arabic letters to Latin letters. the motto in the Turkmen language on it should be: "ВIRLEŞIꞐ, ВYTIIN JER JYZINIꞐ JOOQSЬLLARЬ!".
+There was another addition in the lower part of the coat of arms between the shield and the frame, which is the abbreviation "T.S.Ş.Ç." for Tyrkmenistaan Sosьjaaʟ Şuuraaʟar Çemhuurijeti.

 This change itself is earlier than the official transition from the Arabic letters to Latin letters.
 Only in 1928, with the approval January 3, 1928 by the Central Executive Committee of the Turkmen SSR the Arabic alphabet was replaced by the Latin alphabet.
 The final transition to the Latin letters in all official spheres was carried out by May 1929.